fmExcense/compositeurdigital.github.io/en/index.md

 # Documentation

 ### [Getting started](gettingstarted.md)
-Set up and run *Compositeur Digital*.
+Setting up and r *Compositeur Digital*.

 ### [Usage overview](use.md)
 Discover how to present and explore your documents.